 Let me briefly discuss three theories that may be used to explain the decline of intellectual values in TOC (or rather three phenomena that may cause this decline).
 Further discussion of these theories can be found in Section 4.
-(This discussion may be of interest also to readers that are unconvinced by my thesis and/or my empirical study, because it indicate potential dangers that loom over TOC.)
+(This discussion may be of interest also to readers that are unconvinced by my thesis and/or my empirical study, because it indicates potential dangers that loom over TOC.)

 The most intrinsically oriented theory asserts that intellectual values play a bigger role in the early stages of the development of a field, a stage which is marked by many works of explorative nature.
 Putting aside the question of whether this theory is valid at all, I checked the motivational profile of explorative works (which were indeed more common in STOC'83) and found that the evidence for the decline of intellectual values in STOC'07 is even more striking in explorative works (see Section 3.2).
-Furthermore, although the percentage of explorative works in STOC'91 and STOC'98 seem to be at the same level as in STOC'07, the motivational profile of works in STOC'91 and STOC'98 is more intellectual than in STOC'83.
+Furthermore, although the percentage of explorative works in STOC'91 and STOC'98 seem to be at the same level as in STOC'07, the motivational profile of works in STOC'91 and STOC'98 is even more intellectual than in STOC'83.

-In view of the above, I suggest to reject the theory that attributes the decline of intellectual values (within TOC) to the characteristics of the research at varying times.3 Instead, I suggest to seek the causes elsewhere, specifically, in sociology.
+In view of the above, I suggest to reject the theory that attributes the decline of intellectual values (within TOC) to the characteristics of the research at varying times.5 Instead, I suggest to seek the causes elsewhere, specifically, in sociology.
 Two sociological theories seem most applicable here: The first refers to the dynamics of the field (i.e., TOC) itself, while the second refers to the effect of society at large.

 The dynamic of the evolution of (academic) fields.
-This theory asserts that as a field become more successful (or, actually, is considered so from the outside), the competition within the field intensifies, and this creates pressures towards "objective" measures of accomplishment that can be reviewed from the outside.
-Such measures are typically oblivious of intellectual contents, whereas they are easier to implement with respect to instrumental contributions.
-Thus, under the reign of (externally monitored) competition, intellectual values decline.4
+This theory asserts that as a field become more successful (or, actually, is considered so from the outside), the competition within the field intensifies, and this creates pressures towards "objective" measures of accomplishment that are candidly aimed at coping with interesting problems of the field.

-3Needless to say, this change of values is likely to affect the character of the research conducted, but the issue here is of identifying the causes for this change of values, not its possible consequences.
+5Needless to say, this change of values is likely to affect the character of the research conducted, but the issue here is of identifying the causes for this change of values, not its possible consequences.